Mojang/brigadier/README.md

 ```

 # Contributing
-Contributions are suspended until we have a process in place to handle them.
+Contributions are welcome ! :D

 Most contributions will require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to,
 and actually do, grant us the rights to use your contribution.
 For details, visit https://cla.microsoft.com.